Specials - Saint Leo The Great Catholic Church/School

 • In Library we spend a lot of time reading.
 I often read aloud but other times Library time is spent in quiet reading.
 I like to give the students some downtime during their day.

-• In the Library I was also tasked to get our new Database up and running.
+• In the Library I was also tasked to get our new database up and running.
 I labeled and entered almost 4,000 books!

 • In STEAM we learn all aspects of STEAM: Science, Technology, Engineering, Art, and Math.
 The lessons vary.
 Sometimes we work on projects that may take a few weeks and other times we do quick challenges that just take one class period.